-Should the second stage heating contacts in the room thermostat close, which would be wired to W1 at the unit low voltage connections, this would energize the coil(s) of the electric heat contactor(s)/sequencer(s).
-Contacts within the contactor(s)/sequencer(s) will close, bringing on the electric resistance heaters.

-If auxiliary electric heaters should be used, they may be controlled by outdoor thermostats (OT18-60A or OT/EHR18-60A).
+When auxiliary electric heaters are used the Aux stage heating contacts in the room thermostat close, which would be wired to W1 at the unit low voltage connections, this would energize the coil(s) of the electric heat contactor(s)/sequencer(s).
+Contacts within the contactor(s)/Sequencer(s) will close, bringing on the electric resistance heaters.
+If auxilary electric heaters should be used, the may be controlled by outdoor thermostats (OT18-60A or OT/EHR18-60A).